ICodeForCoffee/PythonSandbox/README.md

 For more information about the Monty Hall problem, [view the Wikipedia article](https://en.wikipedia.org/wiki/Monty_Hall_problem).

-## RollForAbilityArray.py - Roll For Ability Arary
+## RollForAbilityArray.py - Roll For Ability Array

 Creates a graph that compares the average of roled ability scores in D&D compared to the standard array.